tobega/tailspin-v0/TailspinReference.md

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`, otherwise the program ends with an error.
-NOTE: currently no automatic inference of units is done, except for adding same units.
+NOTE: currently no automatic inference of units is done, except for adding same units or multiplying by scalars.

 The message `::raw` can be used on a measure to get the magnitude without the unit.